JoshuaQSH/FALCON-TTDforGNNs/README.md

 ## How to run

-We recommand run the model with the `run_script.sh`, but to test each module, try run it seperately.
+We recommand run the model with the `run_script.sh` for debugging or `pure_run.sh` for clear benchmarking (obtaining baseline and Falcon results), but to test each module, try run it seperately.
 Note: if you failed with the profiling with "Failed to open/create lock file (path)", try: `sudo sysctl fs.protected_regular=0` to allow other users to access the `tmp` directory or simply use a different temporary directory.

+For one-step simple run, try: `./run_all.sh` and it will automately run all the experiments with logs.

 - With the scirpt:
 ```shell